lokanta/lokanta.github.io/_posts/2024-11-14-machine-worse.md

 ---
 layout: post
-title: mahines make everything worse
+title: machines make everything worse
 author: Bhante Sujato
 blurb: A poem about machines and how they make everything worse.
 Written in Poland.
 ---